kowalchick/handing-over-stuff-site/README.md

 ### Additional info

 This project contains forms with necessary validations.
-Moreover, I used a few react libraries such as react-scroll, react-router-dom etc.
+Moreover, I used a few react libraries such as react-scroll, react-router-dom etc. I use POST method of fetch API to send data of contact form section.

 ### Running the app